crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

-# Create a classification model with CrateDB, Pycaret and MLflow
+# Create a classification model with CrateDB, PyCaret and MLflow

-This notebook guides you through the process of creating a classification machine learning model with CrateDB and Pycaret.
+This notebook guides you through the process of creating a classification machine learning model with CrateDB and PyCaret.
 The exciting part: we're using automatic machine learning model selection, benchmarking and hyperparameter tuning - commonly known as AutoML.